 Electronic Health (eHealth) ha long been integrated into the mental health field allowing for healthcare practices supported by electronic processes or communication.
 One type of eHealth is Mobile Health (or mHealth) interventions, which refers to the use of mobile devices for a number of activities that could include Internet access or searches, text messaging as well as smart phone applications that could be used within a mental health context.
 Although research remains limited, attention to mobile apps has been rapidly growing due to the increased use of technology in the mental health field.
 Mobile mental health support can be very simple but effective, providing users with convenience, anonymity, consistency and round-the-clock service.
 Often, technology is utilized to complement traditional therapy rather than replace it.

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-We’re getting close to the holidays, so the next few weeks are going to be a bit slow, but we’ve still got a few announcements to talk about.
+Next week will be a shortened week, with the President’s Day holiday on Monday, but there’s still plenty to talk about.

 The CDP's weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: